Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.25 team ERA ranks 17th among all MLB pitching staffs.
+- The Cubs have a 4.25 team ERA that ranks 17th across all league pitching staffs.

-- Cubs pitchers combine to allow the ninth-fewest home runs in baseball (142 total, 1.1 per game).
+- The Cubs allow the ninth-fewest home runs in baseball (143 total, 1.1 per game).

-- Hendricks gets the start for the Cubs, his 18th of the season.
-He is 5-6 with a 4.01 ERA and 64 strikeouts in 98 2/3 innings pitched.
+- Assad (2-2 with a 3.12 ERA and 53 strikeouts in 72 2/3 innings pitched) gets the start for the Cubs, his sixth of the season.

-- His most recent time out came on Sunday against the Kansas City Royals, when the right-hander went 6 1/3 innings, surrendering one earned run while giving up five hits.
+- In his most recent appearance on Monday, the righty tossed 5 1/3 innings against the Detroit Tigers, allowing two earned runs while surrendering five hits.

-- In 17 games this season, the 33-year-old has put up a 4.01 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .250 to opposing hitters.
+- The 26-year-old has an ERA of 3.12, with 6.6 strikeouts per nine innings, in 23 games this season.
+Opponents have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.